lorrainehope.com © 2009

 Hope, L., & Wright, D. (2007).
 Beyond unusual?
 Examining the role of attention in the weapon focus effect.
 Applied Cognitive Psychology, 21, 951-961.

 Hope, L., & Memon, A. (2006).
 Cross-Border Diversity: Trial by Jury in England and Scotland.
-To appear in Kaplan, M. F. & Martin Rodriguez, A. M. (Editors).
+In Kaplan, M. F. & Martin Rodriguez, A. M. (Editors).
 Understanding World Juries through Psychological Research.
 Psychology Press.

 Mearns, K. & Hope, L. (2005).
 The Management of Health in the Offshore Environment.
 HSE Books.